ieee8023/FaceFinder/README.md

 Based off FaceTracker:
 FaceTracker is a library for deformable face tracking written in C++ using OpenCV 2, authored by [Jason Saragih](http://jsaragih.org/) and maintained by [Kyle McDonald](http://kylemcdonald.net/).

+## Changes from `FaceTracker`:

++Compiles for Linux (Ubuntu) with makefile
-This project is designed to be build inside the Eclipse CDT.
-You can just import this project and then set your opencv path
++Also setup config files for the Eclipse CDT.
+You can just import this project and then set your opencv path +setup to batch process images for faces

 ## `FaceFinder` Usage